NikKowPHP/social-brain/chapters/chapter-3.md

 [AUTHOR'S NOTE: Insert professional diagram illustrating the Amygdala Hijack, showing the PFC being taken offline by the amygdala's threat response.]

+> *You cannot think your way out of an amygdala hijack; you must regulate your way out of it.*

 The key to debugging this is not to rewrite the code—we can't—but to learn how to call a specific function that manually overrides it.

 **How the Hijack Affects Your Profile**